 The bottom left quadrant displays the date of the first Sparta Parade – 1980 – (the Krewe was a bal masque only organization before that date), a scepter that represents all of the Kings and Queens who have reigned throughout the years, the date – 2005 – which marks the year of Hurricane Katrina (the year in which the Krewe faced disaster, but rose to overcome adversity and strengthen their traditions), and “comedy and tragedy” masks that symbolize not only Carnival, but also the good and bad times that the Krewe has faced and weathered.

 The bottom right quadrant displays a picture of the St. Charles Avenue Streetcar representing the grand avenue that the Sparta Parade traverses each year, as well as a fleur de lis symbolizing the great city of New Orleans.

-The upper right quadrant is represented as being blank, but is ever-changing and displays different pictures and names to represent Spartans or other Carnival participants that are singled out for distinction.
+The upper right quadrant is ever-changing and displays different pictures and names to represent Spartans or other Carnival participants that are singled out for distinction.
+This year, the quadrant displays an image of a torch, which symbolizes the passing of the torch this year from Captain Emeritus Dave Mulnick to Captain Ken Beck.
+In addition, the torch symbolizes Torch Bearers of Tomorrow, a philanthropic program of the Spartan Society.
+The torch is also a reminder of the carrying of the eternal flame through New Orleans for the 1984 Olympics.
 A “personalized” Coat of Arms is given to deserving individuals that The Knights wish to honor.